10 Best Things to Do at the Vatican

 The Gregorian Egyptian Museum

-Although for the vast majority these works will not be so well known, I recommend that you do not fail to take a look at the collection of Egyptian art, one of the treasures of the Vatican Museums.
+Although for the vast majority these works are not going to be so well known, I recommend that you do not fail to take a look at the Egyptian art collection, one of the treasures of the Vatican Museums.

 The rooms of Raphael